b1mind/bfolio/src/routes/projects/pizza-app.md

 # Learned

 SVG sprites and how to use them in components.
 Using data-set to help pass naming conventions along to keep every thing in sync.
-Wanted to try making HTML details and summary modal for oder confermation screen.
+Wanted to try making HTML details and summary modal for oder confirmation screen.